com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ```

 You can define multiple modules the same way you define a single module, using
 `def moduleDeps` to define the relationship between them.
-The above build
+The above builds
 expects the following project layout:

 ```